asyrul21/reso-ui/README.md

 18. Footer is now made more generic, in which you can pass children to render whatever you want.

+19. FormGroup component is now replaced with SubForm.
+The `heading` prop is replaced with `title`

+20. InputLabel [value] prop is replaced with [descriptionSelectedKey]

 # To Be Reconstructed using library in Client

 1. Generic Modal for Popups that utilise libary components